quasarbright/quasarbright.github.io/p5js/shaders.md

 This shader uses a continuous coloring which takes into account the iteration count as well as the modulus of the final value.
 Since it's colored continuously, it can have some very pretty colors.

+Zoom with the scroll wheel and pan the camera by clicking and dragging

 ## [Julia Set](https://quasarbright.github.io/p5js/juliaShader/)
 ![julia set](https://quasarbright.github.io/p5js/juliaShader/screenshot.png)
 This shader uses the same coloring method as the Mandelbrot set shader, but you can select the c-value used to